SAP Business One → Odoo Migration

 HANA vs. SQL Server extraction.
 SAP Business One runs on two database backends.
 SQL Server deployments export data through standard ODBC connectors, and the extraction step is well-defined.
 HANA deployments require an additional extraction phase.
 HANA is SAP's proprietary in-memory database.
 Its data is not accessible via standard connectors without an intermediate transformation step.
 For HANA deployments, this adds two to four weeks to the migration timeline.
 You cannot skip it and you cannot compress it.
 The HANA extraction phase has to complete before data mapping begins.
 This is why the SAP B1 migration timeline is 90-120 days rather than a flat 90 days.

-Business partner data model.
-SAP B1 uses a unified business partner object.
-A customer, a vendor, and a prospect all live in the same object with different classifications.
-Odoo separates these into distinct models: customers live in one record set, vendors in another.
-On the surface, this looks like a mapping problem.
-In practice, it requires a classification pass during data migration to determine which partners carry which roles, and to handle the subset of partners that carry both customer and vendor classifications simultaneously.
-This is not a technical blocker.
+Business partner classification.
+SAP B1 uses a unified business partner object: a customer, a vendor, and a prospect all live in the same object with different classifications.
+Odoo's contact model is unified in the same way — a single partner record, with the customer or vendor role expressed through how the record is used across the Sales and Purchase apps rather than through separate record sets.
+That makes this a classification and mapping exercise rather than a structural split: the migration still has to determine which partners carry which roles, and handle the subset that are both customer and vendor, but it is not translating between two different shapes of data.
 It is a data preparation step that has to be done correctly in discovery, or it surfaces as a reconciliation failure during the parallel run.

-Neither difference changes the economic argument.
+Neither difference changes the economics.
 They change the execution plan.

-A SAP Business One to Odoo migration takes 90 to 120 days on a parallel run model.
-The 90-day floor applies to SQL Server deployments with clean data.
-HANA deployments add two to four weeks for data extraction.
-The clock starts after scope is confirmed in writing, not after contract signing.
-Discovery and data mapping: weeks 1–4.
-Build and parallel run: weeks 5–10.
-Cutover preparation and go-live: weeks 10–12 (SQL Server) or weeks 10–16 (HANA).
-Both systems run simultaneously during parallel run — SAP B1 remains the system of record until written reconciliation sign-off.
-Reconciliation is line-by-line, not visual review.
-The parallel run window is five to six weeks, wider than NetSuite migrations, to accommodate business partner model verification.
-Running through at least one month-end close in parallel is required, not optional.
+del.ai does not sell SAP Business One migrations; this is analysis of the move, not an offer.
+On a parallel-run model, an SAP Business One to Odoo migration is a 90 to 120 day shape rather than a fixed 90 days.
+The 90-day floor assumes SQL Server deployments with clean data; HANA deployments add two to four weeks for extraction alone.
+The clock should start after scope is confirmed in writing, not at contract signing.
+Discovery and data mapping occupy weeks 1–4, build and parallel run weeks 5–10, and cutover preparation and go-live weeks 10–12 for SQL Server or weeks 10–16 for HANA.
+Both systems run simultaneously during parallel run, with SAP B1 remaining the system of record until written reconciliation sign-off, and reconciliation done line-by-line rather than as a visual review.
+The parallel run window runs wider than a NetSuite migration to accommodate business partner classification verification, and it should span at least one complete month-end close.
+This is the shape to hold a vendor to.

 This phase has one output: a signed scope document.
 Everything in the migration flows from it.
 Discovery covers your current SAP B1 configuration, chart of accounts, open periods, pending transactions, historical data depth, VAR customization inventory, and database backend.
 The HANA vs. SQL Server determination happens here.
 So does the business partner classification audit.
 Both are inputs to the data map, which defines exactly what moves, in what format, and what stays archived.

-The fixed price is confirmed after this phase, not before.
-Before discovery, you receive a range.
-After discovery, you receive a number and a signed scope document.
+A fixed price should be confirmed after this phase, not before: a range before discovery, a number and a signed scope document after it.
 The scope document is the price anchor.
 Work outside it becomes a change order, approved in writing before the work starts.
+A vendor who names a fixed price before discovery is guessing, and you will meet the guess again as a change order.

 The audit cycle constraint is also identified here.
 If your company has an audit scheduled during the migration window, the migration plans around it.
 No migration phase runs during an active audit.